Cwantic/Documentation/Structure/Elements/Link.md

 ![Image](../../Images/Link2.jpg)

-MetaStructure is looking for all beam nodes around the selected pipe node at a distance smaller than a default one (0.5 m in this example) and perpendicular to the pipe direction.
+MetaStructure looks for all beam nodes around the selected pipe node at a distance smaller than a default one (0.5 m in this example) and perpendicular to the pipe direction.

 Click [here](https://documentation.metapiping.com/Settings/General.html#7-structure) for more information about the settings.